 Special | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |

-Part-Time Jobs: Can I find part-time jobs on WittenborgConnect or HOSCO?
+Part-Time Jobs: Can I find part-time jobs on WittenborgConnect?

-No, the options of WittenborgConnect and HOSCO are only for internships.
-For part-time jobs you can go through www.indeed.nl or you can build your network connection with fellow students or companies via LinkedIn.
+No, the option of WittenborgConnect (https://wittenborgconnect.com/) is only for internships.
+For part-time jobs, you can go through www.indeed.nl or you can build your network connection with fellow students or companies via LinkedIn.

 Question:(Last edited: Tuesday, 23 June 2020, 4:55 PM)

 Part-Time Jobs: Do I need to inform the university for a work permit if I get a part-time job?